rorymiller/Rural-POC-use/results.md

 Four (40%) rural hospitals using the Abbott I-stat cTnI were using the manufacturer's cut-off of 0.08 ug/L. The remaining hospitals were using a cut-off below the 99th centile (0.04 ug/L).
 All three hospitals using the Radiometer AQT-90 Flex use a cut-off lower (0.017) than that recommended by the manufacturer (0.03).

 Thirteen (56%) rural hospitals indicated they had access to high-sensitivity troponin assays with eight (35%) had high sensitivity assay available on-site.
-In all cases laboratory staff were required to be called back in after hours to perform the test.
+In all cases where high-senstivity troponin was available on-site, laboratory staff were required to be called back in after hours to perform the test.
 A high-sensitivity result was available within 1 hour during working hours in nine rural hospitals, but this reduced to six hospitals after-hours.

 Of hospitals that use point-of-care troponin 24-hours per day, nine (69%) did not use an accelerated chest pain pathway (combine ECG and objective risk assessment). three used EDACS-ADP and one used a combination of the HEART and TIMI scores.